 Bluff is a port city, a cross between Superior and Galveston.
 It’s bustling, but unglamorous, houses climbing the hill looking down on a main street above the docks.
 Public art lines the way as well as signs for the big oyster festival coming up long after I’m back home.
 As I move more into the heart of the city, art galleries and funky shops like Oyster Allsorts pop up.
 I meet another cyclist who tells me four more hikers are behind me, and take note of an inexpensive Backpackers and a pub.

 This street is a testament to my longing to discover and not so much achieve.
 I dawdle on my way to the end, savoring the moment as I pass the campground and the more expensive neighborhood, all houses looking out to sea.

 I come up a small rise and there it is, the famous yellow sign with arrows pointing to all corners of the earth – including New York where I was born and Cape Reinga where this walk began.
-I let out a whoop and say, “I did it!” just as a truck passes me – it’s Ian!
+I let out a whoop and say, “I did it!” just as a truck pulls up beside me – and it’s Ian driving!

-I can hardly believe it, Ian just decided to come down from Invercargill and share the finish.
-He tells me he read Neil’s comment that he wished he could meet me with a bottle of champagne, but it’s way too far away for him, and Ian thought, but I’m not.
+I can hardly believe it!
+Ian just decided to come down from Invercargill and share the finish.
+He tells me he read Neil’s comment that he wished he could meet me with a bottle of champagne, but it’s way too far away for him, and Ian thought, but I’m not that far.
 I am so deeply touched.
 It just makes the end that much sweeter.